This page may include affiliate links, please read our disclaimer.

 12 Apostles Accommodation

-Finding accommodation near 12 Apostles is easy, most motels and cabins are located in Port Campbell which is a 12-minute drive from the Port Campbell National Park where the Apostles, Loch Ard Gorge and Gibson’s Steps are located.
+Finding accommodation near 12 Apostles is easy, most motels and cabins are located in Port Campbell which is a 12-minute drive from the Port Campbell National Park where the Twelve Apostles, Loch Ard Gorge and Gibson’s Steps are located.

 For many people, this may be a once in a lifetime journey, it is worth doing at a slower pace…